 For all the recipe experimentation I do, there are a few foods where I am a bit of a purist, and guacamole is one of them.
-It’s not that I don’t love to try different variations, but I always come back to my tried and true, my basic guacamole recipe.
-There’s no bacon, grilled anything, no extra steps, it would seem like a boring guacamole recipe to any “foodie” magazine, but this is my favorite way to enjoy guacamole.
+It’s not that I don’t love to try different variations, but I always come back to my tried and true, my basic guacamole recipe without tomatoes (trust me, you don’t need the extras).

 Given the number of times my sister has called me asking what I put in my guacamole, I think there might be more of us out there, just looking for a good, basic guacamole recipe.

 - 3 Hass avocados

-- 1/3 cup chopped fresh cilantro, 15 g
+- 1/3 cup chopped fresh cilantro

-- 1/8 tsp cumin
+- 1/2 teaspoon cumin

 - Adjust seasonings to taste.